 A content marketer’s job is never done.
-At every stage of the buyer’s journey, prospective customers have questions.
-Your job is to give them the valuable information they crave along their path.
+At every stage of the buyer’s journey, prospective customers have differing needs and questions.
+Your task is to feed them the information they crave from the moment they discover your brand to point when they make the buying decision.
+This process can take weeks or months, so you’ll need a lot of blog articles to keep them coming back for more.
 But it’s not always easy to come up with new blog post ideas.
 In this article, you’ll learn a series of processes to help you gather valuable ideas for your next blog post.

 Why you need a blog post ideas process

-Effective content marketing requires regular publishing.
+Effective content marketing requires regular publishing and fresh ideas.
 But it’s not enough to post just anything.
-The topics you choose should be relevant to your readers.
+The topics you choose should appeal to prospects.
 They should also align with your sales, marketing and customer service goals.

 Over time, you’ll have covered the most essential topics.
 That’s when finding new ideas becomes a challenge and an ideas process proves invaluable.

 Having a system in place means never missing a publishing deadline.
-If you have a team, a process will help you deliver consistent assignments to them.
+If you have a team, a process will help you deliver consistent assignments.
 Individuals on your team might also use this process to contribute more ideas to the pile.

 Process One: A Four-Step Method